Teresa Palmer: 2006–2012: Move to Hollywood

-2013–present: Further recognition
+2013–present: Further recognition and horror films

 Palmer starred in the 2013 zombie film, Warm Bodies, produced by Summit Entertainment, and based on a young adult novel by Isaac Marion.
 She played Julie, a human who falls in love with a zombie (Nicholas Hoult).
 It was released on 1 February 2013 in the United States and on 8 February 2013 in the United Kingdom.
 It opened to positive reviews and grossed $116 million worldwide.

 In February 2013, Palmer was announced as the "global face" of Artistry cosmetics.
 Palmer then starred in Love and Honor with Liam Hemsworth, an independent romance filmed in mid-2011 in Ann Arbor, Michigan.
 The film is set in the 1960s during the Vietnam War, and was released in March 2013.
 It had a limited release on 22 March 2013, receiving negative reviews and only grossed $19 thousand.

 In 2014, she co-starred alongside Josh Hartnett, Rosario Dawson and Penn Badgley in the romantic drama Parts per Billion.
 It was released on video on demand on 20 May 2014, and on home video on 6 June 2014.
 It received negative reviews from critics.
-Palmer had two films that premiered at the 2014 Toronto International Film Festival, Cut Bank (2014) and Kill Me Three Times (2015), both of which rceeived negative reviews from critics.
+Palmer had two films that premiered at the 2014 Toronto International Film Festival, Cut Bank (2014) and Kill Me Three Times (2015), both of which received negative reviews from critics.
 She played the love interest to Liam Hemsworth and Billy Bob Thornton's daughter in Cut Bank and an assassin in Kill Me Three Times opposite Simon Pegg, Alice Braga and Luke Hemsworth.
 The latter film was released on 10 April 2015.
 She starred with Melissa Leo and Phoebe Tonkin in The Ever After, directed by her husband Mark Webber.
 Written by Palmer and Webber, it is a love story that explores the depths of marriage.

 In 2015, she appeared in the Terrence Malick-directed film Knight of Cups, starring Christian Bale.
 The film premiered in the main competition section at the 65th Berlin International Film Festival in February 2015.
 Knight of Cups has received mixed reviews from critics.
 The film was released on 4 March 2016 in the United States by Broad Green Pictures.
 Palmer had a supporting role in the 2015 remake of Point Break.
 The film was released in the U.S. on 25 December 2015 and was panned by critics.